Hupy and Abraham wishes you a happy Memorial Day!

 The personal injury attorneys at Hupy and Abraham offer the following travel safety tips to help ensure you and your family arrive safely at your holiday activities.

-- Pay attention.
 Avoid distractions such as texting or talking on the phone.
 Observe speed limits and traffic signs in unfamiliar areas.
 Keep the gas tank full, especially if driving in unfamiliar areas.

 Always plan your route before driving to an unfamiliar area.
 This allows you to be informed about construction zones and avoid getting stuck in high traffic areas without having to rush to get to your destination.
 It is safer for everyone in your vehicle and the vehicles around you, if you are not in a rush to get to your destination.

 If you are heading somewhere that alcohol is going to be present, designate a driver who won’t drink.
 It is also important to be aware of the behaviors of other drivers on the road who may be intoxicated.
 When you are aware of your surroundings, it is easier to drive defensively if needed.

 Have you been injured in a Memorial Day accident?

 Hupy and Abraham hopes that you have a wonderful Memorial Day weekend.
 But, if for any reason, you or a loved one are injured in a Memorial Day accident due to someone else’s negligence, please contact us today.
 Call 800-800-5678 or start a live chat with us right now, at hupy.com.